How to Set Up a Birthday Fundraiser

 Fundraising events serve several purposes – they help you raise money for your cause, get people together for a common purpose and raise awareness about your cause in unique ways.

-For event ideas, see our post Top 10 Fundraising Event Ideas.
+For event ideas, see our post covering our Top 10 Fundraising Event Ideas.

 Make the most of GoFundMe’s resources

-We’ve put together a comprehensive set of fundraising tips, success stories and lots of other free resources including the following posts to mention but a few: Viral Fundraising, Free Online Fundraising Tools you Need to Revamp your Efforts and Using Social Media to Promote your Fundraiser.
+We’ve put together a comprehensive set of fundraising tips, success stories and lots of other free resources including the following posts to mention but a few: Viral Fundraising, Free Online Fundraising Tools That Will Help You Raise More and Using Social Media to Promote Your Fundraiser.